adamsilver/fdpb/03-book-a-flight.md

 };
 ```

 The `getOptions()` method filters the options based on what the user typed.
-We'll look at the filtering mechanism later.
+We'll look at the the filter function later.

 #### Controls Should Have A Single Tab Stop